 Paul joined HMS in 2010.
 He oversees the design of print, web and tablet publications including Harvard Medicine magazine, the Dean’s Report, and Harvard Medicine News.
 He crafts brand and design strategies for the HMS identity and website.
 Previously, Paul was a design consultant in New York and Boston who’s clients included both academic and consumer clients, creating publications and other materials for MIT, Tufts University, The University of Miami, Forbes, Inc., Boston Magazine, IBM and others.
 He also served as the design director for Forbes Custom Media.
 His work has been recognized numerous times by the Society of Publication Designers, Communication Arts, Print, Folio, and the Art Director’s Annual.
 For his work at HMS, he has received 9 CASE awards including the Robert Sibley Award in 2013, presented annually to the best Alumni Publication in the Country.
 He holds a BFA from UMass Amherst.
 Paul can be reached at Paul_DiMattia@hms.harvard.edu

-Stephanie joined the OCER editorial team in September 2013.
-She covers the Department of Genetics and the Department of Biological Chemistry and Molecular Pharmacology and writes for the HMS website, Harvard Medicine News and Harvard Medicine magazine.
-Previously, she served as a writer-editor and digital content developer at the National Institutes of Health, where she received multiple Plain Language Awards for her stories and videos, and at a private medical website company in New York.
-She has a Bachelor of Arts in English and a Bachelor of Science in Journalism from Boston University as well as a Master of Science in Science Writing from MIT.
-She can be reached at email@example.com.
+Stephanie joined the OCER editorial team in 2013.
+She covers the Department of Genetics and the Department of Biological Chemistry and Molecular Pharmacology.
+She writes and produces audio and video features for the HMS website, Harvard Medicine News and Harvard Medicine magazine, and she co-produces the Harvard Medical Labcast.
+Previously, she worked at the National Institutes of Health, where she received multiple Plain Language Awards for her stories and videos.
+She has Bachelor's degrees in English and Journalism from Boston University as well as a Master of Science in Science Writing from MIT.
+She can be reached at firstname.lastname@example.org.

 Senior Multimedia Producer